Venezuela

 Overview

-Venezuela is in crisis.
-There is not enough food, let alone other goods.
-Hospitals are crumbling and the health care system is completely broken.
-Electricity blackouts have become routine and crime is rampant.
+The July 2024 presidential election in Venezuela creates an opportunity to reflect upon the leadership of President Nicolas Maduro who presides over a crumbling economy and the flight of nearly 8 million (25%) of his citizens.
 Join Active Minds as we explore how this once promising economy and evolving democracy has wound up in shambles.
-We will look at how the price of oil, the policies of the late President Hugo Chavez, and other factors converged to create this perfect storm and explore what the future holds for this important South American country.
+We will look at how the price of oil, the policies of the late President Hugo Chavez, and other factors converged to create this crisis and explore what the future holds for this important South American country.

 Key Lecture Points

-• Venezuela was controlled by President Hugo Chavez from 1999 until his death in 2013.
-Chavez’s vision of “21st Century Socialism” included alleviating the social ills of his people while attacking capitalism and globalization.
-He nationalized many of Venezuela’s key economic sectors and industries, including oil.
-He labeled the United States as a dangerous force, with imperialistic designs on controlling Venezuela and Latin America.
-Chavez used oil income to consolidate his power at home by providing the poor with subsidized goods and services and to buy influence abroad (e.g. subsidized oil to Cuba).
-While Chavez was re-elected twice and survived a recall referendum, he was also criticized for anti-democratic efforts, including the nationalization of media and his use of rule by decree.
-Nicolas Maduro, Chavez’ hand-picked successor, was elected president after Chavez’s death and has continued the socialist programs of Chavez.
+- In 1999, Hugo Chávez was elected president and led the country until his death in 2013.
+Chávez’s vision of “21st Century Socialism” included alleviating the social ills of his people while attacking capitalism and globalization.
+He nationalized Venezuela’s key economic sectors and industries, including oil.
+He labeled the United States as a dangerous force with imperialistic designs on controlling Venezuela and Latin America.
+Chávez used oil income to consolidate his power at home by providing subsidized goods and services and to buy influence abroad (e.g. subsidized oil to Cuba).
+He was criticized for anti-democratic efforts, including the nationalization of media and his use of rule by decree.
+In 2013, Chávez’ hand-picked successor, Nicolas Maduro, was elected president and has continued the socialist programs of Chávez.

-• What are the causes of the current Venezuelan economic crisis?
+- What are the causes of the current Venezuelan economic crisis and what is the proper way for the US to respond?

 More to Explore